Microsoft’s AI generates voices that sing in Chinese and English

 In experiments, DeepSinger crawled tens of thousands of songs from the internet in three languages — Chinese, Cantonese, and English — that were filtered for length and normalized with respect to volume range.
 Those with poor voice quality or lyrics that didn’t belong in the songs were discarded, netting a training data set — the Singing-Wild data set — containing 92 hours of songs sung by 89 singers.

-The researchers report that from lyrics, duration, pitch information, and reference audio along, DeepSinger can synthesize high-quality singing voices in terms of both pitch accuracy and “voice naturalness.”
-They calculate the quantitative pitch accuracy of its songs to be higher than 85% across all three languages, and in a user study involving 20 people, the mean opinion score gap between DeepSinger-generated songs and the original training audio was just 0.34 to 0.76.
+The researchers report that from lyrics, duration, pitch information, and reference audio, DeepSinger can synthesize singing voices that are high quality in terms of both pitch accuracy and “voice naturalness.”
+They calculate the quantitative pitch accuracy of its songs to be higher than 85% across all three languages.
+In a user study involving 20 people, the mean opinion score gap between DeepSinger-generated songs and the original training audio was just 0.34 to 0.76.

 In the future, the researchers plan to take advantage of more sophisticated AI-based technologies like WaveNet and jointly train the various submodels within DeepSinger for improved voice quality.